kurtkanaskie/minidevjam/lab4.md

 ![Image](images/portal-api-orders.png)

-and select the snapshot...
+and select the *snapshot source*...

 ![Image](images/portal-api-orders-product.png)

 and your done.
-Now select the *Live Portal* to view the portal.
+Now select the *Live Portal* to view it.

 ![Image](images/portal-api-orders-published.png)